ivanhosgood/jpgraph/README.md

 ## JPGRAPH 3.6.7, Community Edition

-This is an unnoficial refactor of [JpGraph](http://jpgraph.net/) with thefollowing differences:
+This is an unnoficial refactor of [JpGraph](http://jpgraph.net/) with the following differences:
 - the app was fully refactored adding namespaces, proper folder hierarchy, separating each class in its own file and stripping the use of `require` and `include` to the bare minimum
 - dropping support for PHP < 5.4.
 - it provides full composer compatibility